xs4free/hugo-travello-theme/README.md

 - [Hugo Page Resources][14] by Regis Philibert

 #TODO
-- [ ] Fix clicking on image in gallery on page/2 and onwards (only works on home-page now)
+- [ ] Fix comments when using Hugo Page Resource (no comments are visible)
 - [ ] Hide posts with 'draft: true'
 - [ ] Update [404.html page][10]
 - [ ] Add comment-count below blogs on list-page